 - Once you are ready to take the screenshot, click on New.
 The screen will fade out and the cursor will turn into a cross.
 If you selected the delay option, the screen will fade after the selected amount of seconds.

-If you selected the Rectangular snip mode you can click and drag to create a rectangle on the screen.
-The rectangle you create will be the screenshot.
+- If you selected the Rectangular screen snip mode you can click and drag to create a rectangle on the screen.
+The rectangle you create will be the screenshot

-If you selected the Free-form snip you can click and draw the shape you want.
-Bear in mind that once that you have stopped pressing the right-click, the screenshot will be taken.
+- If you selected the Free-form snip you can click and draw the shape you want.
+Bear in mind that once you have stopped pressing the right-click, the screenshot will be taken.

-Once you have taken the screenshot, you have many options.
+Once you have taken the screenshot, you have many options to

-- You can save the image as a file by clicking on File > Save as… and place it at your desired location.
+- You can save the image as a file by clicking on File > Save as… and placing it at your desired location.